 Tara Strong's return as Miss Minutes has been a hot topic of discussion since her last appearance at the end of Loki Season 2.
 In 2024, Strong was rumored to return as Miss Minutes in Deadpool & Wolverine due to the TVA's heavy involvement in that film, but it never came to fruition.

-Should this happen, Strong's Miss Minutes likely would not play a huge role, given the dozens of MCU and legacy heroes already expected and confirmed to be in Doomsday's cast.
-Dozens of stories will have to be touched on in anywhere from two and a half to three hours, and there may not be enough time to give Miss Minutes more than a few minutes of action.
+Should this happen, Strong's Miss Minutes likely would not be a significant presence, given the dozens of MCU and legacy heroes already expected and confirmed to be in Doomsday's cast.
+Many stories will have to be touched on in anywhere from two and a half to three hours, and there may not be enough time to give Miss Minutes more than a few minutes of action.

-However, nothing is set in stone yet as the film preps for its December 2026 release date, leaving the door open for the orange clock to make her presence felt again soon.
+However, nothing is set in stone yet as Doomsday preps for its December 2026 release date, leaving the door open for the orange clock to make her presence felt again soon.

 Richard Nebens joined The Direct in March 2020, now serving as the site's Senior Writer and also working as an assistant editor and content creator.
 He started his journalism career as a hobby in 2019 and is passionate about sharing news and stories from the entertainment industry, especially comic book movies, comedy, and sci-fi.
 Richard looks to expand his knowledge about movies and TV every day, and he is eager to stay locked into the latest releases and breaking news at every opportunity.